mhwlng/kiosk-server/README.md

 kiosk = ~/run_kiosk.sh
 ```

-Note that this wayfire.ini file does not exist, when using the default labwc configuration.
+Note, that this wayfire.ini file does not exist, when using the default labwc configuration.

-When Using labwc instead of wayfire, an autostart file must be created here ~/.config/labwc/autostart
+(When Using labwc instead of wayfire, an autostart file must be created here ~/.config/labwc/autostart)

-HDMI monitor on / off works different for each environment.
+HDMI monitor on / off works different for each environment:

 Use the screenoff2 / screenon2 rest api functions for labwc